Azathothep/neon/README.md

 public Component[] GetAll();
 ```

-You can also query for components in parents of children
+You can also query for components in parents or children

 ```c#
 public T[] GetInChildren<T>(bool propagate = false); // By default, it will only search the components in its own children.
 If propagate is true, it will search the entire children hierarchy.